Amir Absalem: Club career

 On 25 August 2022, Absalem signed a one-season deal with ADO Den Haag.
+He left the club at the end of the 2023–24 season, as his contract was not extended.

+Absalem joined Eerste Divisie club Helmond Sport on 26 June 2024, signing a two-year contract.
+He made his debut in the opening fixture of the season, starting in a 1–1 home draw against Jong Utrecht.

 Personal life

 Absalem was born in the Netherlands to a Moroccan-Algerian father, and Dutch mother.